nunodonato/nunodonato.github.io/_posts/2019-11-09-hacking-my-way-through-offgrid-survival.md

 Can't wait to finish it and put it up and see the difference in hot-water-availability in a week or two.

 Haven't yet researched on how to communicate with the plug from a simple script, but hopefully won't be hard.
 I was hoping ifttt would help me on that, but its pretty much useless unless you want to use pre-made flows and integrations.

+**Extras**

+Whenever I want to check the stats of the inverter on my phone I need to open firefox and browse to a specific page.
+This takes a lot of time (mostly because my phone is old and sluggish).
+A really nice thing to have would be a home-screen widget which would display the most recent data.

+Anyone knows an easy way to do this without having to sink hours of learning android development? :)

+Similarly, I'm planning to do a "widget" for my Gnome top bar.
+This allows me to monitor the system without opening up any extra stuff.

+I'll post again with the results of this experiment.
+Thanks for reading!